Things you should know:

 To help your child go to sleep, the best time to take the melatonin is around 30-60 minutes before you want them to go to bed.
 You may need to try giving it at different times to work out when is best for them.
 Discuss this with your child’s doctor.
 Be sure to use it along with a good pre-bed routine.
 The bedroom should be dark and comfortable.
 It is important that it is free from electronic media (such as TVs, electronic games and phones) which may distract the child and make it difficult to sleep.
 See also Good Sleep Habits.
 Children should not use computers for at least an hour before going to bed.
 A light snack before bed is OK, but drinking and eating should be avoided, if possible, for at least 2 hours before bed.

 Can melatonin cause problems?

 In the short term, melatonin seems to work well and be safe.
-Only a few studies have looked at its long term use in children.
+Only a few studies have looked at its long-term use in children.
 But those that have, suggest that it is safe.
-Long term use is only appropriate if it is because of an specific sleep issue, such as may be seen in children with developmental problems or visual impairment.
+Animal studies have raised concerns about the effects of melatonin on timing of puberty, but these effects have not been found in children.
+Long term use is only appropriate if it is because of a specific sleep issue, such as may be seen in children with developmental problems or visual impairment.
 Side effects in children are very rare.
 When people report them, it is not yet certain if they are caused by melatonin or by something else.
 You should talk about this with your doctor.

 Where can I find out more?

-Most research about melatonin in children has focussed on children with specific conditions or developmental problems.
+Most research about melatonin in children has focused on children with specific conditions or developmental problems.
 The following links are to short summaries of scholarly articles: